Amir AghaKouchak

-AghaKouchak has published over 170 research papers focusing on hydrology, remote sensing, civil and environmental engineering, water resources, natural hazards, climate change, climate extremes, droughts, floods, and compound hazards.
+Kouchak has published over 170 research papers focusing on hydrology, remote sensing, civil and environmental engineering, water resources, natural hazards, climate change, climate extremes, droughts, floods, and compound hazards.
 He is known for his contributions to analysis and understanding of natural hazards and their societal impacts, including droughts, floods, heat waves, and the interactions between inter-related compounds.

-AghaKouchak is a fellow of the American Geophysical Union.
-He serves on the board of directors of the Consortium of Universities for the Advancement of Hydrologic Science, and is the Editor-in-Chief of the Earth’s Future.
+Kouchak is a fellow of the American Geophysical Union.
+He serves on the board of directors of the Consortium of Universities for the Advancement of Hydrologic Science, and is the Editor-in-Chief of the Earth's Future.

 Early life and education

-AghaKouchak was born in 1979 in Tehran and grew up in Tehran and Karaj.
+Kouchak was born in 1979 in Tehran and grew up in Tehran and Karaj.
 He received his BS and MS in Civil and Environmental Engineering from K. N. Toosi University of Technology in 2003 and 2005, respectively.
 He then studied at University of Stuttgart in Germany and received his PhD in Civil and Environmental Engineering in 2010.

 Career

-AghaKouchak joined University of California, Irvine as a postdoctoral researcher at the Center for Hydrometeorology and Remote Sensing in 2010.
+Kouchak joined University of California, Irvine as a postdoctoral researcher at the Center for Hydrometeorology and Remote Sensing in 2010.
 He was appointed as an Assistant Professor in the following year and later was promoted to Associate Professor in 2016.
 In 2019, he became a Professor of Civil Engineering, Environmental Engineering, and Earth System Science at the University.

 Research

-AghaKouchak has conducted research focusing on hydrology, statistics, climatology and remote sensing to address global water resource issues.
+Kouchak has conducted research focusing on hydrology, statistics, climatology and remote sensing to address global water resource issues.